Principles and Approach

 Key considerations in my work include the therapeutic relationship, human-esteem, the individual, and self-examination/awareness.
 In addition to being guided by the ethics of the UKCP and BACP, the main principles by which I work as a therapist are:

-1. To become obsolete.
+To become obsolete.

-2. To value the relationship.
+To value the relationship.

-I believe that the therapeutic relationship is the most important part of therapy, and offers the greatest potential for change.
+I believe that the therapeutic relationship is the most important part of therapy and offers the greatest potential for change.
 It is the bedrock essential for other techniques to stand on.
 I am mindful to offer congruence, positive regard and empathic understanding to encourage transformative therapeutic change (Rogers (1957).

 The therapeutic relationship offers a possibility of experiencing something new, healing the there-and-then in the here and now (Stern, 2004).
 It can provide hope, a template and proof of what the future could be: It is possible to rupture and repair, to be seen and heard without judgment, to trust and be trusted, to be with another and be safe.
+It is for this reason that I strongly advise clients to find the right therapist or supervisor for them, and why I encourage clients to take some time to consider whether we are a good fit before embarking on therapy or supervision, and throughout.

 The relationship is not restrained to therapist and client but also includes the world to which we are both intra-connected.
 I work both explicitly and implicitly with the more-than-human.
 My relationship with nature as a whole means that I strive to work in ways that is useful rather than harmful, choosing as ecologically beneficial options as possible.

-3. To guide toward greater awareness
+To guide toward greater awareness

 At a deeper level, I am moving implicit to explicit, increasing consciousness around patterns.
 I am always working in the direction of greater embodiment, of association rather than dissociation, of greater presence.
 This increases choice, empowerment and self-determination.

-4. To create temenos
+To create temenos

 Temenos is an Ancient Greek work that describes a safe and sacred space in which the True Self can emerge.
 Rather than make an assumption of what feels safe, based on my assumptions and experience, I work with each individual to create a space that offers this with awareness of individual needs.